 4. Itria Valley, Apulia: rural wellness, slow life and mindful eating

-For those seeking an ideal and human escape from the frenzy of work and everyday commitments, destinations like the Itria Valley, the white heart of Apulia between the provinces of Bari, Brindisi and Taranto, represent little, yet vast earthly heavens for deeply restoring your health from body to mind all year round.
+For an escape from the frenzy of work and everyday commitments, destinations like the Itria Valley, the white heart of Apulia, located in the provinces of Bari, Brindisi, and Taranto, represent earthly heavens that deeply restore your health, from body to mind, all year round.

-Here, wellness isn't confined to a spa or a series of treatments with limited effects, but is truly pervasive throughout the landscape and the lifestyle of its inhabitants.
-The pure white of the local villages with their slow-paced life, the brown of the earth blending with the green of the olive groves and heralding the intense flavor of fresh olive oil, the blue of the Adriatic Sea on the horizon, the warm hues and authentic scents of the countryside: prepare yourself for an extremely engaging travel experience, a full immersion in wellness for all your senses.
+Wellness here is not just in spas or treatments; instead, it is woven into the landscape and lifestyle.
+The pure white of the local hilltop villages and their slow pace of life, the earthy browns blending into the green of olive groves hinting at the intense taste of freshly pressed oil, the blue of the Adriatic Sea on the horizon, and the warm hues and authentic scents of the countryside all come together.
+It is a complete wellness experience for all the senses.

 What to expect:

-• The main tourist reference point in Itria Valley is the farm stay, now veritable luxury retreats offering a stay in the region with all the comforts of a hotel.
-Thanks to the availability of excellent-quality products and foods (olive oil, wines, seasonal vegetables and fruit, handmade bread and pasta, and free-range meat), these places also offer the opportunity to practice mindful eating, a wellness practice based on healthy, balanced and aware nourishment.
+• The main tourist reference point in Itria Valley is the masseria, a farm stay that is usually like a luxury retreat with all the comforts of a hotel.
+Thanks to the availability of excellent-quality products (olive oil, wines, seasonal vegetables and fruit, handmade bread and pasta, and free-range meat), these places also offer the opportunity to practice mindful eating, a wellness practice based on healthy, balanced and aware nourishment.

-• The Itria Valley is the perfect destination for urban trekking (including cycling), combining physical activity with cultural discovery by visiting the enchanting historic centers of Locorotondo, Cisternino or Martina Franca.
-Also visit other important wellness destinations nearby, such as Alberobello with its magical trulli and the thermal location Torre Canne.
+• The Itria Valley is a perfect destination for urban trekking (and cycling), combining physical activity with cultural discovery through places such as Locorotondo, Cisternino, Martina Franca, Alberobello and Torre Canne (a thermal spa destination).

-3. Livigno, Lombardy: sport, health and wellness by the mountains
+3. Livigno, Lombardy: sport, health and wellness in the mountains

 What to expect: